-- 34. Congress enacted the Surface Mining Control and Reclamation Act ("SMCRA") in 1977 in recognition of the many detrimental effects of surface coal mining and the necessity of balancing energy goals against environmental degradation.
+34. Congress enacted the Surface Mining Control and Reclamation Act ("SMCRA") in 1977 in recognition of the many detrimental effects of surface coal mining and the necessity of balancing energy goals against environmental degradation.
 See 30 U.S.C. §§ 1201 et seq.

-SMCRA establishes standards for the operation of current coal mines as well as for the reclamation of previously mined lands. - 35.
-Because of the significant environmental effects of surface coal mines, SMCRA prohibits or restricts coal mining on certain federal lands recognized for their important ecosystems, natural beauty, cultural and recreational significance, and other values and resources.
-See generally 30 U.S.C. § 1272(e). - 36.
-Among other protections, federal lands within the boundaries of a national forest are presumptively off limits to coal mining.
+SMCRA establishes standards for the operation of current coal mines as well as for the reclamation of previously mined lands.

+35. Because of the significant environmental effects of surface coal mines, SMCRA prohibits or restricts coal mining on certain federal lands recognized for their important ecosystems, natural beauty, cultural and recreational significance, and other values and resources.
+See generally 30 U.S.C. § 1272(e).

+36. Among other protections, federal lands within the boundaries of a national forest are presumptively off limits to coal mining.
 30 U.S.C. § 1272(e)(2).
 Coal mining is only permitted on these lands if the Secretary of the Interior finds that they lack "significant recreational, timber, economic, or other values which may be incompatible with such surface mining operations."
 Id.
-Additionally, for national forest lands that are without significant forest cover and are located west of the 100th meridian (such as the Thunder Basin National Grassland), coal mining is prohibited unless the Secretary of Agriculture first determines that surface mining on those lands is in compliance with a variety of federal laws, including the

-Multiple-Use Sustained-Yield Act of 1960, the Federal Coal Leasing Amendments Act of 1975, and the National Forest Management Act of 1976.
+Additionally, for national forest lands that are without significant forest cover and are located west of the 100th meridian (such as the Thunder Basin National Grassland), coal mining is prohibited unless the Secretary of Agriculture first determines that surface mining on those lands is in compliance with a variety of federal laws, including the Multiple-Use Sustained-Yield Act of 1960, the Federal Coal Leasing Amendments Act of 1975, and the National Forest Management Act of 1976.
 Id. § 1272(e)(2)(B).

-- 37. One of SMCRA's most important environmental mandates is that it requires contemporaneous reclamation of all land affected by surface coal mining.
-See 30 U.S.C. § 1265. - 38.
-The land affected by surface coal mines must be restored to a condition "capable of supporting the uses which it was capable of supporting prior to any mining, or higher or better uses of which there is a reasonable likelihood."
-30 U.S.C. § 1265(b)(2). - 39.
-The reclamation standards require the restoration of the affected lands to the "approximate original contour" of the land, the restoration or replacement of the topsoil, the minimization of hydrologic imbalance, the prevention of erosion, and the revegetation of the impacted lands.
-30 U.S.C. § 1265(b)(1)-(21). - 40.
-Moreover, reclamation must proceed "in an environmentally sound manner and as contemporaneously as practicable with the surface coal mining operations."
-30 U.S.C. § 1265(b)(16).
-This standard reflects Congress's goal for reclamation to be done thoroughly and in a manner as contemporaneously "as possible" with the surface coal mining operations.
-Id. § 1202(e); see also 30 C.F.R. § 816.100 ("Reclamation efforts . . . on all land that is disturbed by surface mining activities shall occur as contemporaneously as practicable with mining operations"). - 41.
-Additionally, SMCRA prohibits surface coal mining on lands where contemporaneous reclamation is not feasible or possible.
+37. One of SMCRA's most important environmental mandates is that it requires contemporaneous reclamation of all land affected by surface coal mining.
+See 30 U.S.C. § 1265.

+38. The land affected by surface coal mines must be restored to a condition "capable of supporting the uses which it was capable of supporting prior to any mining, or higher or better uses of which there is a reasonable likelihood."
+30 U.S.C. § 1265(b)(2).

+39. The reclamation standards require the restoration of the affected lands to the "approximate original contour" of the land, the restoration or replacement of the topsoil, the minimization of hydrologic imbalance, the prevention of erosion, and the revegetation of the impacted lands.
+30 U.S.C. § 1265(b)(1)-(21).

+41. Additionally, SMCRA prohibits surface coal mining on lands where contemporaneous reclamation is not feasible or possible.
 30 U.S.C. § 1202(c).